ericrogler/Green-Book/Z011_Learning_Methodologies.md

 **Spaced practice** (alternatively, “distributed practice”) is the most straight-forward.
 Rather than learning and cramming everything at once, you do the same material over multiple, *spaced*, time periods.
 There is a strong emphasis on long enough breaks between the time you first learn material, followed by reviewing the material; the optimal point to relearn is somewhere around where you’re just about to forget information.
 It’s used to combat the [**forgetting curve**](https://e-student.org/ebbinghaus-forgetting-curve/) to help with active recall and better memory retention of the topic(s) learned.

 Before going into the next type of practice, I’ll review “massed practice” next.
-Massed practice is the opposite of spaced practice.
-Rather than giving time and learning over multiple sessions, you try to learn everything in a single session (or multiple, unspaced sessions) and hope the information sticks.
+Rather than giving time and learning over multiple sessions, massed practice is when you try to learn everything in a single session (or multiple, unspaced sessions) and hope the information sticks.
 That may work for Tony Stark when it comes to thermonuclear astrophysics, but for 99.9% of other students, that statistically does not work.

 - If it *does* seem to work, it’s an illusion of effective learning and there’s a high chance you’ll forget it all in a day, if not a week, after your learning session(s).